 While the Board maintains the ultimate oversight responsibility for risk management, each of the various committees of the Board has been assigned responsibility for risk management oversight of specific areas.
 In particular, the Audit Committee maintains responsibility for overseeing risks related to Ashland's financial reporting, audit process, internal controls over financial reporting and disclosure controls and procedures and for the global ethics and compliance program.
 The Audit Committee also has oversight responsibility related to Ashland's key financial risks.
 The EHS&Q Committee assists the Board in fulfilling its oversight responsibility with respect to environmental, health, safety, product compliance and business continuity risks.
-In setting compensation, the Compensation Committee monitors and evaluates the compensation and benefits structure of the Company, including providing guidance on philosophy and policy matters and excessive risk-taking.
-Finally, the G&N Committee conducts an annual review of nominees to the Board and is charged with developing and recommending to the Board corporate governance principles and policies and Board Committee structure, leadership and membership.
-On December 4, 2018, the Board adopted an amendment to the Audit Committee Charter, giving the Audit Committee responsibility for reviewing and assisting the Board in its oversight of the Company's capital allocation framework, including prioritization, significant decisions and risk considerations relating to the Company's financial resources, capital structure and investments and uses of cash.
+In setting guidance on philosophy and policy matters and excessive risk-taking.
+Finally, the G&N Committee conducts an annual review of nominees to the Board and is charged with developing and recommending to the Board corporate governance principles and policies and Board Committee responsibility for reviewing and assisting the Board in its oversight of the Company's capital allocation framework, including provitization, significant decisions and risk considerations relating to the Company's financial resources, capital allocation framework, including provitization, significant decisions and risk considerations relating to the Company's financial resources, capital allocation framework, including provitization, significant decisions and risk considerations relating to the Company's financial resources, capital allocation framework, including provitization, significant decisions and risk considerations relating to the Company's financial resources, capital allocation framework, including provitization, significant decisions and risk considerations relating to the Company's financial resources, capital allocation framework, including provitization, significant decisions and risk considerations relating to the Company's financial resources, capital structure and investment